UNINETTSigma2/documentation/development/debugging.md

 Your program will now execute within TotalView on the number of nodes specified in the Slurm job allocation.

+**Note:** Be sure to exit the shell created by the salloc command when finishing the debugging session

+    $ exit
+    salloc: Relinquishing job allocation <jobid>

 <h4 id="Totalview-doc">Further Information</h4>